-In this article we’re going to be discussing Creative Commons licenses and what defines ‘Commercial’ use.
+In this article we’re going to be discussing Creative Commons licenses and what defines ‘Commercial’ use of royalty free music.

 Often someone will contact you asking to use your music for free for a ‘Non-Commercial’ project.
 This can range from anything from a personal home movie to a promotional video for a NGO or non profit organisation.

-A lot of people seem to think that if their project is not making money directly, then it is non-commercial.
-This however is not the case.
+Most people’s understanding of what defines commercial use of royalty free music is very limited.
+A lot of people seem to think that if their project is not making money directly, then it is automatically non-commercial.
+This is not the case.

 For example, a non-profit organisation may want to use your music for free for a ‘Non-Commercial’ video highlighting a certain cause they’re involved in.
 If your music is released on a CC License allowing Non-Commercial use, they may just use your music without contact assuming their use is covered.